serge-m/serge-m.github.io/content/2017/04/ssh-cheatsheet.md

 Tags: ssh, keys, useful

-## SSH don't scan all keys in .ssh directory
+## How to prevent SSH from scanning all the keys in .ssh directory
 ```
 $ ssh -o IdentitiesOnly=yes -F /dev/null -i ~/path/to/some_id_rsa root@server.mydom.com
 ```